coinbase/cdp-agentkit/README.md

 # Clone the repository
 git clone https://github.com/coinbase/agentkit.git

-# Navigate to the root of the repo
+# Navigate to the langchain-cdp-chatbot example
-cd agentkit
+cd agentkit/typescript/examples/langchain-cdp-chatbot

+# At this point, fill in your CDP API key name, private key, and OpenAI API key in
+# the .env.example file.
+# Then, rename the .env.example file to .env
+mv .env.example .env

 # Install dependencies
 npm install

-# Build the packages locally
-npm run build

-# Navigate to the langchain-cdp-chatbot example
-cd typescript/examples/langchain-cdp-chatbot

-# At this point, fill in your CDP API key name, private key, and OpenAI API key in
-# the .env.local file.
-# Then, rename the .env.local file to .env
-mv .env.local .env

 # Run the chatbot
 npm run start